pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Examples/ADC/ADC_RegularConversion_DMA/readme.txt

 @par Example Description

-This example describes how to use the ADC and DMA to transfer continuously converted data from ADC to memory.
+How to use the ADC3 and DMA to transfer continuously converted data from ADC3 to memory.

 The ADC3 is configured to convert continuously channel8(for STM324x9I-EVAL RevB).

 Each time an end of conversion occurs the DMA transfers, in circular mode, the converted data from ADC3 DR register to the uhADCxConvertedValue variable.